frictionlessdata/datapackage/data-packages/index.md

 ---
 title: Data Packages
-layout: default
+layout: spec
 version: 1.0-beta.9
 last_update: 27 January 2014
 created: 12 November 2007
+well_defined_keywords: true
 author:
  - Rufus Pollock (Open Knowledge Foundation Labs)
  - Matthew Brett (NiPY)
  - Martin Keegan (Open Knowledge Foundation Labs)
+summary: A Data Package (or DataPackage) is a coherent collection of data and possibly other assets in a single 'package'.
+It provides the basis for convenient delivery, installation and management of datasets.
 ---

-A Data Package (or DataPackage) is a coherent collection of data and possibly other assets in a single 'package'.
-It provides the basis for convenient delivery, installation and management of datasets.

-{% include meta.html %}

 <div class="alert" markdown="block">
 NOTE: This is a draft specification and still under development.
 If you have comments